 Until recently, consumer data analytics was a slower process and therefore it was used to analyze the past.
 Today, there are several tools that allow you to use the data in real time.
 So, instead of only looking backwards, executives are using artificial intelligence (AI) and machine learning software to predict what certain customers will want in the future.

-Many executives, especially in the e-commerce sector, are already applying these predictive tools to their websites.
+Many executives, especially in the e-commerce sector, are already applying these analytics softwares to their websites.
 When customers shop online, these tools will register data about their online behavior, their shopping habits, their favorite products, and so on; this way, they’ll predict which products customers might be interested in and when they might want to re-purchase an item.
 Beauty companies like Sephora are known to use this type of technology.

 3. Real-Time Product Feedback

 If Predictive Analysis is about improving future customer experience by using consumer data, Real-Time Product Feedback works… instantly.

 Through this feature, a website or product can adapt to its customers’ needs in real time as it observes the way its customers use the product or service.
 This tool is widely used, for example, by online streaming platforms like Netflix and Spotify, which are constantly striving to learn more about your taste and preferences to personalize and improve your experience.
 When you skip songs by a certain artist, for example, you’re less likely to encounter those songs in the future; because of Real-Time Product Feedback, the streaming service learns in real time that you don’t love those songs.

 Real-Time Product Feedback allows you to shape your service around each customers’ preferences as they use it.